jcabdu/Rust-traits/README.md

 ## Traits in Rust

-Info describing what traits are in Rust and how to implement them.
+Go to the Rust file [trait_bounds.rs](/trait_bounds.rs) and find info describing what traits are in Rust and how to implement them.